anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 ```

 As the string to be redacted by partial value may take many forms, clients have no
 formal means of determine which part is to be redacted.
+In other words, even if
+the "tel" property value is redacted by partial value, there is no way for the
+client to know which part was redacted vs which part was not redacted.

 ## Structured and Unstructured Addresses